The essential guide to marketing for law firms

-Legal services may not be one of many industries to consider when we think about disruptive online marketing.
+Legal services may not be one of many industries to consider when considering disruptive online marketing.
 Still, that doesn’t mean they don’t need to leverage digital marketing just as much as any other B2B or B2C company.

 77% of legal firms agree that social media platforms are the best way to market themselves, and 58% think social media is critical for client development.
 Yet, ironically, social media is their most underperforming marketing channel.